jacob-long/personal-site/content/post/2019-05-21-comparing-panelr-and-plm.markdown

 ---
-title: Comparing `panelr` and `plm`
-# author: ''
-date: '2019-05-21'
-slug: comparing-panelr-and-plm
 categories:
 - R
+date: "2019-05-21"
+draft: false
+image:
+  caption: ""
+  focal_point: ""
+slug: comparing-panelr-and-plm
+summary: It has been just a little more than a day since I announced my new R package, `panelr`, to the wider world.
+There's at least one comparable package for R, called `plm`, which is very good and should be particularly appealing for economists.
+This leads to the understandable question as to how `panelr` differs from `plm`.
 tags:
 - panel data
 - panelr
 - R
 - statistics
 - plm
-draft: no
-summary: "It has been just a little more than a day since I announced my new R package, `panelr`, to the wider world.
-There's at least one comparable package for R, called `plm`, which is very good and should be particularly appealing for economists.
-This leads to the understandable question as to how `panelr` differs from `plm`."
-image:
-  caption: ''
-  focal_point: ''
+title: Comparing `panelr` and `plm`
 ---

 It has been just a little more than a day since I announced my new R package,